7 New Skills for Carpal Tunnel Syndrome

 Skill 6: Empower Your Patients

 The final piece of the puzzle involves motivating your patient to participate in their own recovery.
 Providers who employ patient-empowerment tools, like a well-developed written report of findings, have a much better chance for successful clinical outcomes.
-Your report of findings should include straight-forward answers for five essential questions:
+Your report of findings should include straight-forward answers to five essential questions:

 • What’s causing the problem?